Will lemons soon be growing in Switzerland?

-The Swiss Farmers’ Union has warned that the effects of extreme weather due to climate change are already being felt on Swiss farms.
+The Swiss Farmers’ Association has warned that the effects of extreme weather due to climate change are already being felt on Swiss farms.

-“We must act now,” said the union’sexternal link president, the parliamentarian Markus Ritter at a news conference on Thursday, on a farm near Bern.
+“We must act now,” said the association’sexternal link president, the parliamentarian Markus Ritter at a news conference on Thursday, on a farm near Bern.

 Farmers are increasingly being affected by frost, hail, storms, long stretches of rain – or no rain, and summer drought, he said.
 An example: the extremely dry summer of 2018, which affected crops, especially potatoes, corn on the cob, grains and animal feed.